Brainhack-Proceedings-2015/Glatard_HBM_Nipype_CBRAIN/README.md

 Craddock and Clark: 3dLFCD and 3dDegreeCentrality

-To compile this paper you will need a to have a distribution of LaTex that includes bibtex and pdflatex tools as well as Pandoc installed on your local computer.
+To compile this paper you will need a to have a distribution of LaTex that includes bibtex and pdflatex tools as well as Pandoc and inkscape installed on your local computer.
 If you have a PC, I am not sure how you install latex.

 On Mac:
 The installation of LaTex can be easily achieved on a Mac using the [mactex package](https://tug.org/mactex/).